HypePhilosophy/Akamai_Sensor_Generator/README.md

 # Akamai Sensor Generator
 This repository is for research purposes only.
-It is a functional Akamai is a functional akamai sensor generator, however is on version 1.52 of Akamai Anti-bot.
+It is a functional Akamai sensor generator, however is on version 1.52 of Akamai Anti-bot.
 In order to function on the newest Akamai version, it must be revamped, and some portions must be rewritten.

 ## Setup
 1. Clone the repository